IanLunn/Sequence/README.md

 ##Features
 - Unique transition styles created using CSS3
 - Supports all modern browsers
-- Gracefully degrades in older browsers
+- Gracefully degrades in older browsers*
 - Supports responsive layouts
 - Supports touch devices and swiping
 - Many developer features with even more to come
 - Semantic and easy to use markup
 - Open source

+*Tested down to Firefox 3.6 and IE7.
+Extensive support details to come

 ##Theme Demos
 - [Modern Slide In](http://www.sequencejs.com/themes/modern-slide-in/)